austin-mc/GoChat/README.md

 # GoChat
-Simple Go Chat App using a SQLite Database, HTML REST API, and Websockets
+Simple Go Chat App using a SQLite Database, HTTP REST API, and Websockets

 ### Background